Yepez1997/concurrencyGo/README.md

   * `Deadlocks, Livelocks, Starvations`
     - Program can stop working all together if none of these properties are satisfied
     1. Deadlock
+      - All concurrent proccesses are waiting on each other to access a resource
+      - Program will never recover without outside intervention
+      - In other words go routines infinitly wait on eacho other
+      - Few conditions must be met to determaine if a deadlock exists - Edgar Coffman
+       ## Coffman Conditions
+        i.
+Mutual Exclusion
+        ii.
+Wait for Condition
+        iii.
+No Preemption
+        iv.
+Circular Wait
     2. Livelock
     3. Starvation